Brisbane punk rock: Second phase (1978–80)

 The Brisbane punk movement expanded from 1978: the "second generation" of bands were formed.
-They were given air time on 4ZZZ, David Macpherson of ToxicH website described how the "DJs Michael Finucane, Bill Riner, Tony Biggs, Andy Nehl and others were influential in playing the new music."
+They were given air time on 4ZZZ and the station was influential in playing the new music during this period.
 One band, which benefited from such airplay, was Razar with their track, "Task Force (Undercover Cops)" (1978).
 Hutson and Sawford described them as a "Youthful and popular punk outfit which attracted a lot of attention due to their controversial material."
 The lyrics of "Task Force" dealt with the Queensland Police special branch, or "Brisbane's notorious undercover police."

 Razar, and most high-profile Brisbane punk groups, received intense scrutiny from the local constabulary with their venues often raided and closed.
 4ZZZ's Dave Darling, and an independent concert promoter, recalled: "We encountered problems with police just like everybody else did that tried to run a venue...
 9 out of 10 of them I don't think ever made the final song... and [we would] disguise them from Task Force knowing they were on, but eventually in the course of the night one of them would find out and next thing you know you had all of them there..."
 Hutson and Sawford elucidated that, "In fact it wasn't uncommon for police, both uniformed and Special Branch plainclothes, to regularly break up concerts by bands such as Razar, the Leftovers and the Sharks, who were considered among the more subversive and threatening local talent."

+The antithesis and disdain for other forms of contemporary popular music was a notable characteristic amongst Brisbane’s punks.
+Razar’s laconic anti disco song from their 1978 single Stamp out Disco A-side and the highly caustic song from 1984 about the New Romantics by the Vampire Lovers, titled Long Awaited Justice, were two clear recorded examples that reflected this negative attitude.